FalkorDB/docs/design/result_structure.md

 ---
 title: "FalkorDB Result Set Structure"
-linkTitle: "Result Set Structure"
-weight: 11
-description: >
-    The Result Set's format
+description: The Result Set's format
 ---

 This document describes the format FalkorDB uses to print data when accessed through the `redis-cli` utility.
 The [language-specific clients](/graph/clients) retrieve data in a more succinct format, and provide their own functionality for printing result sets.

 ## Top-level members

 Queries that return data emit an array with 3 top-level members:

 1. The header describing the returned records.
 This is an array which corresponds precisely in order and naming to the RETURN clause of the query.